Sebastien-Raguideau/Ebame/Binning.md

     $DATA/AD_small

 Bioinformatic is mostly about reading documentation, and looking on the internet how to do things.
-Use the -h flag on megahit and try to craft a command line to launch the assembly.
+Use the -h flag on megahit and try to craft a command line to launch the assembly on 8 cores.

 <details><summary>spoiler</summary>
 <p>